Kikobeats/kikobeats.com/_posts/2021-09-19-client-side-caching.md

 })
 ```

-It's like a L1 and L2 cache for your application.
+It's like an L1 and L2 cache for your application.

-One of the cool things there is, when local cache fails, the value is copied from the remote cache, so like a real cache, it's following the principle of [locality of reference](https://en.wikipedia.org/wiki/Locality_of_reference).
+One of the cool things there is, when the local cache fails, the value is copied from the remote cache, so like a real cache, it's following the principle of [locality of reference](https://en.wikipedia.org/wiki/Locality_of_reference).

 ## Bibliography